Archana Gautam

-Archana Gautam (born 1994 or 1995) is an Indian actress, politician, and model.
-She was crowned as Miss Uttar Pradesh 2014, Miss Bikini India 2018 and represented India at Miss Cosmos World 2018, and won sub title of Most Talent 2018.
-She is known for participating in reality shows Bigg Boss 16 and where she emerged as the third runner-up, and Fear Factor: Khatron Ke Khiladi 13.
+Archana Gautam (born 1994 or 1995) is an Indian actress, politician, model and beauty pageant title holder who primarily works in Indian television and movies.
+Gautam was crowned as Miss Uttar Pradesh 2014, and represented India at Miss Cosmos World 2018.
+She is best known for participation in reality shows like, Bigg Boss 16, Khatron Ke Khiladi 13, Celebrity Masterchef India, Reality Ranis of the Jungle and The 50.

 Early life

 Gautam was born in Meerut, Uttar Pradesh.
 She has completed her studies in Mass Communication from her town.